Javad-mun/AdvanceOperationSystem/README.md

+## This is the answer to the main assignment of Advanced Operating Sytem course

-Advanced Operating Systems
+# Advanced Operating Systems
-Assignment #1

-Seyed Javad Khataei Pour
+### Seyed Javad Khataei Pour

-October2018

-Defining the problem.
+## Defining the problem.
 This assignment has three subproblems.
 Subproblem one-Random generator problem. subproblem one is designing a routine that can produce random integer numbers within the range of 1 to a limit.
 The user should be able to give the function the range an also the seed.
 Moreover, there should be an option which the function uses system clock as the seed.
 In this manner the randomness of the system will increase.
 At the end this function will produce a sequence of random integer numbers and displays it on the console.